-• Khiron Peru S.A. intends to import the whole cannabis plant extract from Khiron Colombia and has entered into an exclusive 2-year agreement with Farmacia Universal S.A.C. of Peru, a leading pharmacy chain and manufacturing laboratory based in Lima, to manufacture and distribute Khiron-branded medical cannabis products in Peru.
-All necessary licenses and authorizations allowing full spectrum, high-CBD medical cannabis products to be exported from Colombia for import and commercialization in Peru are in place with first prescriptions anticipated in Q3 2020.
-The Company anticipates fulfilling all necessary requirements to commercialize high-THC medical cannabis products in Peru during Q4 2020.
+- Khiron Peru S.A. imports the whole cannabis plant extract from Khiron Colombia and has entered into an exclusive 2-year agreement with Farmacia Universal S.A.C. of Peru, a leading pharmacy chain and manufacturing laboratory based in Lima, to manufacture and distribute Khiron-branded medical cannabis products in Peru. - In September 2020, the Company became the first company to sell medical cannabis in Peru, introducing its new CBD brand AlixenTM, sold under its agreement with Farmacia Universal.